sqonk/phext-datakit/README.md

 public function box(...$columns);

 /*
 Create a bar chart styled in the fashion of a histogram.

+$options is an array containing the following:
+  - columns: array of column names to use (1 or more)
+  - bins: number of bins to use for the histogram.
+Defaults to 10.
+  - cumulative: create a stacked histogram showing the accumulative scale along with the main.
+Defaults to FALSE
+  - title: displayed title of the histogram
+  - low: low range bins filter.
+Defaults to NULL.
+  - high: high range bins filter.
+Defaults to NULL.
 	*/
 public function hist(array $options = []);

 /*